damien-carcel/ttrss-ansible/README.md

 ## Prerequisites

-Those playbooks and roles are to be used only with Debian 10 (buster).
+This playbook and its roles are to be used only on a server with Debian 10 "Buster".

 One must ensure the following packages are installed on the remote machine, or Ansible will not work:
 - apt-utils